Digital Commercial Printing as a new world order

 Market Trends

 Commercial printing is one of the markets in which the transition from offset to digital is making the strongest inroads.
-The quality and price competitiveness of the technology has made the shift increasingly viable.
+The quality and price competitiveness of the technology have made the shift increasingly viable.
 Moreover, its rapid progress offers new applications in the short term.
 This makes this type of printing a vital strategic choice for commercial printers looking to position themselves for the future.

 From traditional to digital printing